Fellow-Consulting-AG/docapp-docs/docs/en/docbits/export/webhook.md

 A webhook is an easy way to exchange data between online applications.

+## Step by Step Setup

-Follow the steps to configure the webhook export.
+Follow these steps to configure your webhook export:

-Login to DocBits (DOC²), click on settings and select "Export".
+1. Login to DocBits (DOC²), click on Settings and select "Export".

 ![Settings](/_images/docbits/Webhook/image_1_settings.png)

-Settings - Export

-Click on "Add integration"
+2. Settings -> Export, click on "+ NEW"

 ![Add](/_images/docbits/Webhook/image_2_add.png)

-Settings - Export - Add integration

-Choose "Webhook"
+3. Select Webhook

 ![Webhook](/_images/docbits/Webhook/image_3_webhook.png)

-Settings - Export - Add integration - Webhook

-Enter the webhook URL and click on "Save"
+5. Enter the webhook URL and click on "Save"

 ![Information](/_images/docbits/Webhook/image_4_info.png)

-Settings - Export - Add integration - Webhook - Webhook settings
+6. Press the save button

+You are all set to start exporting via Webhook!